 Skip to main content

-This guide shows you exactly what works at each age - the vocabulary, themes, and story length that match where your child actually is.
-No more guessing.
+This guide shows you exactly what works at each age — the vocabulary, themes, and story length that match where your child actually is.
+No more guessing, no more eye rolls from your 8-year-old or blank stares from your 4-year-old.

 Ages 3-4